Chidananda Saraswati: Initiation

+Accomplishments

-Again in 1968, Chidananda undertook the Global Tour at the request of numerous disciples and devotees of Sivananda, and visited all countries of the world.
-Wherever he went, devotees received him cordially, and listened to him with rapt attention.
-In one of his innumerous meetings Swami Chidananda met Sri Sri Sitaramdas Omkarnathdev and declared him as Naam Avatara and said "Beloved Babaji is verily Naam Avatara.
+Again in 1968, Chidananda undertook the Global Tour at the request of numerous disciples and devotees of Sivananda and visited all countries of the world.
+Wherever he went, devotees received him cordially and listened to him with rapt attention.
+In one of his innumerous meetings, Swami Chidananda met Sri Sri Sitaramdas Omkarnathdev and declared him as Naam Avatara and said "Beloved Babaji is verily Naam Avatara.
 His entire life and personality is a radiant example and expression of Naam Bhakti and Naam Shakti.
 I bow down in silent reverence and love at his holy feet."

-Chidananda Saraswati, right from the beginning worked and served the cause of Sivananda's mission tirelessly, and to spread his Divine Life message far and wide, not only in Bharatavarsha (India) but also in countries outside.
+Chidananda Saraswati, right from the beginning, worked and served the cause of Sivananda's mission tirelessly to spread his Divine Life message far and wide, not only in Bharatavarsha (India) but also in countries outside.
 He inspired others through the practice of self-discipline.
 For example, after completing a thirty-day fast while in Canada, Swami Chidananda arranged for resources to be provided to support the founding of a Sivanada Ashram in Vancouver.
 He practiced a non-denominational, universal form of yoga.
 He often led satsang (group chanting) that named and elevated all of the prophets and sages of all of the world religions equally (Lord Jesus, Ahura Mazda, Lord Buddha, etc.).

+Saraswati was a vegetarian.
+He was a speaker at the 24th World Vegetarian Congress in 1977.

+One of Chidananda Saraswati's disciples was Lilias Folan who went on to become popular for teaching yoga on American TV.
+Her show was called "Lilias, Yoga, and You!" and first aired on public television in 1972.